-If you treat workers as independents and the IRS later decides they are employees, you can be liable for back taxes, fines, penalties, and interest fees.
+If you classify workers as contractors and the IRS later decides they are employees, you can be liable for unpaid employment taxes, fines, penalties, and interest fees.

 Absolutely!
-An employee’s permanent residence is considered his or her tax “home” and determines what taxes he or she has to pay (and his employer has to withhold).
-Employees who live outside the US generally don’t have to pay US income taxes.
+An employee’s permanent residence is considered his or her tax “home” and determines what taxes he or she has to pay in that state.
+Employers withhold the same amount of federal taxes no matter where the employee lives or works.

 In most cases employers are required to withhold the following taxes (although there are some exceptions):